NavinMundhra/Wikipedia_Data_Stream_Handling/README.md

-# Pothi.com Coding Assignment
+# Wikipedia Data Stream Handling

-__Pothi.com coding assignment on Wikipedia Watching__
+__Wikipedia Watching__

-Pothi.py is the code which prints Domain and User reports on changes made in Wikipedia domains.
+wiki.py is the code which prints Domain and User reports on changes made in Wikipedia domains.
 The following are the reports generated:
 1. **Domain report**:
   Prints the number of the Wikipedia domains that have been updated, followed by a list of the domains sorted by the count of how many unique pages were updated on each.
 Pages with the same title are assumed to be the same.
 2. **User report**: